Philipsburg Proclamation: Background

 The proclamation extended the scope of Dunmore's Proclamation, issued four years earlier by Virginia's last Royal governor, Lord Dunmore, granting freedom to slaves in Virginia willing to serve the Royal forces.
-The new document, issued from Clinton's temporary headquarters at the Philipsburg Manor House in Westchester County, New York, proclaimed all slaves in the newly established United States belonging to American Patriots free, regardless of their willingness to fight for the British Crown.
-It further promised protection, freedom and land to any slaves who left their masters.
+The new document, issued from Clinton's temporary headquarters at the Philipsburg Manor House in Westchester County, New York, proclaimed all slaves in the newly-established United States belonging to American Patriots free, regardless of their willingness to fight for the British Crown.
+It further promised protection, freedom, and land to any slaves who left their masters.

 The move was one of desperation on the part of the British, who realized that the Revolution was not going in their favor.
+In some ways, it was too 'successful' once so many slaves escaped (over 5,000 from Georgia alone) that Clinton ordered many to return to their masters.

+Aftermath

-In a way it was too successful: so many slaves escaped (over 5,000 from Georgia alone), that Clinton ordered many to return to their masters.
-The Treaty of Paris of 1783 provided that all property including slaves would be returned to their rebel masters.
-However, British commanders refused, and compensation was paid instead.
+The Treaty of Paris (1783) provided that all property including slaves would be returned to their rebel masters.
+However, the British commanders refused, and compensation was paid instead.
 About 3,000 former slaves were relocated to Nova Scotia, where they were known as Black Loyalists.
 Many continued on to Sierra Leone, where they established Freetown, its capital.